 The High Definition Render Pipeline (HDRP) is a high-fidelity Scriptable Render Pipeline built by Unity to target modern (Compute Shader compatible) platforms.

-The HDRP utilizes Physically-Based Lighting techniques, linear lighting, HDR lighting and a configurable hybrid Tile/Cluster deferred/Forward lighting architecture and gives you the tools you need to create games, technical demos, animations and more to a high graphical standard.
+HDRP utilizes Physically-Based Lighting techniques, linear lighting, HDR lighting, and a configurable hybrid Tile/Cluster deferred/Forward lighting architecture.
+It gives you the tools you need to create applications such as games, technical demos, and animations to a high graphical standard.

-NOTE: Projects made using HDRP are not compatible with the Lightweight Render Pipeline.
-You must decide which render pipeline your project will use before starting development as HDRP features are not cross-compatible between HDRP and Lightweight.
+NOTE: Projects that you make with HDRP are not compatible with the Universal Render Pipeline (URP).
+You must decide which render pipeline your Project uses before you start development; HDRP features are not cross-compatible between HDRP and URP.

-This section contains the information you need to begin creating applications using HDRP; including information on Lighting, Materials and Shaders, Cameras, debugging and information for advanced users.
+This documentation contains the information you need to create applications using HDRP; including information on Lighting, Materials and Shaders, Cameras, and debugging.

 HRDP is only supported on the following platforms: